gongahkia/yuho/README.md

 ### 1. What does Yuho mean?

-Yuho is derived from 夢 法 (*yume ho*) which roughly translates to 'ideal law' in Japanese.
+Yuho is derived from 夢法 (*yume ho*) which roughly translates to 'ideal law' in Japanese.
+Coincidentally, 'daily helper' is also read as 祐歩 (*yuho*).

 ## References